 What Can Clinicians and Patients Expect from GI Effects Comprehensive Profile Stool Testing?

-Functional testing can help uncover the root cause of many chronic conditions that often frustrate both physician and patient.
-The scope of the premier biomarkers on the GI Effects Stool Profile provides comprehensive information to the clinician for the development of strategic interventions.
-As identified functional imbalances and inadequacies become more normalized through targeted dietary, lifestyle, and supplementation therapeutics, intractable symptoms often improve for many patients.
+The GI Effects Stool Profile biomarkers provide comprehensive information for the development of strategic interventions.
+Symptoms often improve as identified functional imbalances and inadequacies become normalized through targeted dietary, lifestyle, and supplementation therapeutics.